quicwg/multipath/draft-ietf-quic-multipath.md

 Receiving a RETIRE_CONNECTION_ID frame causes an endpoint to discard the resources associated with that Connection ID.
-Specifically, the endpoint should not use the sequence number of the retired connection ID anymore in any control frames, as the peer will not be able to associate those frames to a path and will therefore ingore them.
+Specifically, the endpoint should not use the sequence number of the retired Connection ID anymore in any control frames, as the peer will not be able to associate those frames to a path and will therefore ignore them.
 This means an endpoint is also not required to acknowledge any late packets carrying that Connection ID and, hence, it can remove the list of received packets used to send acknowledgements after receiving the RETIRE_CONNECTION_ID frame.